joehunterdev/object-orientated-php/README.md

 ---

 ### Introduction to testing 🧪
+    - VSCODE: PHPUnit for VSCode

 ### Introduction to PHPUnit 🧪
+    - The PHPUnit testing framework is a great way to test your PHP code.
+It provides a simple and easy-to-use interface for writing and running tests, and it's widely used in the PHP community.
+    - `$ composer require --dev phpunit/phpunit`
+    - Naming tests is important
+    - For assertsions we can extend the `PHPUnit\Framework\TestCase` class
+    - Detecting Tests:
+     - naming methods as `tests` or in will help php unit discover tests
+     - `phpunit --testdox` will show the test names
+     - DocBlock
+     - To run a test `php vendor/bin/phpunit tests/ExampleAssertionsTest.php --colors`

 ### Testing objects 🧪
+    -

 ### Setup, tear down, and testing errors and exceptions 🧪